ralismark/ralismark.github.io/_posts/2020-04-21-small-merge.md

 }
 ```

 By observing how a single value moves between sets, we can see that the number of moves is log of the size of set its in -- when a number moves, the set must at least double in size.
-Thus, the overall complexity in terms of total number of moves is in fact $O(n \log n)$.
+Thus, the overall complexity in terms of total number of moves is in fact $$O(n \log n)$$.

 # Generalising this idea